The queen in a hive isn’t always in charge, but without her, the hive is thrown into chaos.

 Each method elaborated above has its own merits and demerits.
 What’s important is to try.
 Too many of us give up at the first sign of failure, yet the potential benefit is substantial.

-Learning how to rear your own queens saves you money and time (particularly when a hive is queenless) and helps to build colonies that are best suited for your environment.
+Learning how to rear your own queens saves you money and time (particularly when a hive is queenless) and helps to build colonies that are suitable for your environment.
 You owe it to yourself and your bees to give it the old college try.

 In the long run, you stand to gain more than you can lose.